joes0451/ADev/ReadMe.txt

 Release notes:

-ADev-3.0.3:
-    Fixed issue that could cause Emulator to go offline.
-    Some minor improvements.

 ADev-3.0.4:
     Fixed Progress bar issue in Flutter.
 Now will automatically do 'flutter pub get', and some other improvements.